 The leaders of University Seminars have designed courses to match their field of expertise and specific interests.
 Seminar leaders include faculty members from CWRU’s professional schools, as well as professors from the schools and colleges that grant undergraduate degrees.
-Seminar leaders are also drawn from the ranks of two SAGES-inspired programs: the Presidential Fellows and the SAGES Fellows.
 University Seminars enable SAGES students to interact with guest scholars from other universities, curators and educators from University Circle institutions, and distinguished professionals whose backgrounds in journalism, politics, and other fields equip them to bring fresh perspectives to SAGES and to the University generally.

 This leads to an eclectic range of courses for students to choose from.
 There is a list of University Seminars in the Student Information System (SIS), to which all faculty and students have access.
 As with First Seminars, courses are divided into the three thematic areas: the Natural or Technological World (courses which start with the Subject USNA), the Social World (USSO), and the Symbolic World (USSY).
 You may see University Seminars referred to as USEMs.
 Once again, not every course is taught every semester.

 The Learning Outcomes for University Seminars are that students should be able to: (1) pose relevant questions or problems and propose insightful answers/solutions, ones that go beyond what has been read or discussed.
 (2) think critically about information and arguments used as part of a multi-source research project, including his own assumptions, reasoning, and research practices.
 (3) independently assess the nature and scope of information needed to answer a question or solve a problem, access it, evaluate its reliability and utility, and apply it effectively and ethically as part of a multi-source research paper.
 (4) write a substantial academic paper that synthesizes and applies appropriate sources to persuasively articulate and support a relevant and insightful argument.
 (5) effectively communicate information and ideas through oral presentation that uses a mixture of modes.